-In Kalmia we specialize in helping startups and founders around the globe and we’ve put together a few key points that you must be prepared for in order to master the outsourcing process.
+In Kalmia, we specialize in helping startups and founders around the globe and we’ve put together a few key points that you must be prepared for in order to master the outsourcing process.

-Unclear requirements are the biggest problem with outsourcing or even with in house development.
+Unclear requirements are the biggest problem with outsourcing or even with in-house development.
 The fact is that the people that are developing your product don’t understand your business needs, your market research, your vision.
 On the other hand you probably don't understand the technical needs for your product.

-This means they'll try to develop things in the way that is best for them, not what's best for your company or your long term vision.
+This means they'll try to develop things in the way that is best for them, not what's best for your company or your long-term vision.
 This is surely not meant in terms of taking huge shortcuts or missing pieces of functionality, but smaller things like specifically designing around their software environment (email servers, hosting, languages, etc).
-This can cause issues when you get into your funding rounds and can actually afford to continue in house.
+This can cause issues when you get into your funding rounds and can actually afford to continue in-house.

-So be sure to communicate your long term vision of your product to your outsourcing partner in order to avoid as many pitfalls as possible in the future.
+So be sure to communicate your long-term vision of your product to your outsourcing partner in order to avoid as many pitfalls as possible in the future.
 This will help estimate the system needs and design the system architecture accordingly.

-Good companies will provide you a product manager that will try to live your vision and thus take of communicating the requirements with the team for you.
+Good companies will provide you with a product manager that will try to live your vision and thus take of communicating the requirements with the team for you.
 This will greatly increase your chances of having a great product built.

 Here the best question to ask your self is: What, specifically, do I want to build?
 If it’s a website, find similar ones and draw up the main pages with your desired logo.
 After a few iterations on paper, you should have a general outline.
 Now use some mockup tool to do a more formal mock-up.

-If you need consulting on how to start planning the requirements we offer free Skype consulting for all that are interested or in need.
+If you need consulting on how to start planning the requirements we offer free free Skype consulting for all that are interested or in need.

 Money is hard to get.
 That’s a fact!
 Specially in the early stages of a startup company.
 So usually people turn to outsourcing to try to save money and deliver something to the market fast.
-Founders are usually generous with equity when it comes to covering development costs and many developers and development shops are weary of working for equity.
+Founders are usually generous with equity when it comes to covering development costs and many developers and development shops are wary of working for equity.

 Realistically, very few equity projects will ever turn into something special.
 You'll most likely need to be prepared to spend $10k-$100k to get a good MVP up.
 Here at Kalmia we specialize in helping startups succeed so if your project is special to us we will also consider equity.
 This also adds a certain level of trust to our partnership as it lowers your risk and increases ours.
 This will also reduce your upfront cost and encourage us to have a part in your product.

-Companies in the early stage change their vision, mission statement and product requirements a lot as they pivot.
-This changes may be very costly so be sure do also cover that in your agreement with the outsourcing partner.
+Companies in the early stage change their vision, mission statement, and product requirements a lot as they pivot.
+This changes may be very costly so be sure to also cover that in your agreement with the outsourcing partner.
 In order to succeed you need to find a development partner that will not charge a lot of money if you need to pivot your product to reach another market.

 Most of US companies turn to development companies overseas as their price is significantly lower than hiring local developers with the same skills in the US.
 One of the biggest benefits of outsourcing your MVP is that you can use all those savings to build a more feature-rich MVP.
 Outsourcing allows your startup to reduce costs without sacrificing quality - especially if you take the time to find the right company for your project - like us :D

-Usually the outsourced company will provide you with a product manager that will manage developers and communicate the results and problems with you but if you have experience with managing people then you can do that your self.
+Usually, the outsourced company will provide you with a product manager that will manage developers and communicate the results and problems with you but if you have experience with managing people then you can do that your self.

-Most of good development companies use agile methods for managing development projects so you can expect to receive results regularly - every week or two weeks.
+Most good development companies use agile methods for managing development projects so you can expect to receive results regularly - every week or two weeks.
 Be sure to test the deliverables all the time and provide feedback with clear instructions on what needs to be done next.
 Make sure you have ownership of the code, hosting service and domain and set up bonus payments that line up with quality targets and deadlines.